QuHarmonics/Mark1-Universal-Formula-Theory-of-Everything/clay-institute/readme.md

 3.  **Universality of Mark1**:
     *   The lattice is both the medium and the mechanism for universal alignment, making Mark1 intrinsic to the very fabric of existence.

-* * *

-### **Next Steps**

-1.  **Expand Specific Sections**:
-    *   Build out explanations, simulations, and derivations for key areas (e.g., Wave-Particle Duality, Quantum Leap).
-2.  **Formalize the Thesis**:
-    *   Organize these expansions into a cohesive, publishable document.
-3.  **Validation and AI Training**:
-    *   Implement recursive learning processes to teach AI how to use Mark1 principles for dynamic problem-solving.

-Which section should we start expanding first, or should we refine the quantum compression insights to build the foundation?